Farama-Foundation/stable-retro/README.md

 | PC Engine | ✓ | ✓ | ✓ |
 | Arcade Machines | ✓ | ✓ | — |

+\* On Apple Silicon (arm64), Gambatte (GB) is skipped by default in the CMake build.

+† Built by default when BUILD_N64=ON and OpenGL headers are available.
+If headers are missing, the build skips the N64 core.

+‡ Only available when hardware rendering is enabled (ENABLE_HW_RENDER=ON).
+Hardware rendering support is currently Linux-only in this project.

 ## Supported Games

 Currently over 1000 games are integrated including: